dkrivoruchko/SwitchMovie/README.md

 Next page data loaded automatically as soon as user scroll to the end of the list.<br>
 If data available offline then no request send to server.<br>
 User may start/run application offline, available offline data will be shown or error message for failed server request.<br>
-Pull to refresh feature also available (it rewrite local cache data).<br>
+Pull to refresh feature also available (it's rewrite local cache data).<br>
 Basic loading animation implemented.<br>
 Application users some sort of State Machine in ViewModel to manage View states.